 Application of limitations on wood chip dispersal.

-Assessment of potential impacts on vegetation, soil, waters of the state, and riparian areas from vegetation removal or management activities.
+Assessment of potential impacts on vegetation, soil, surface waters of the state, and riparian areas from vegetation removal or management activities.

 Identification of measures to mitigate negative impacts such as soil compaction or non-target species damage.